-When the computer exits Hibernation, your work returns to the screen.

-NOTE: If you have set a password to be required on exiting Hibernation, you must enter your Windows password before your work returns to the screen.
+- 4. Select Save changes. - To initiate Hibernation, use the method that you enabled in step 3. - To exit Hibernation, briefly press the power button. - NOTE: If you have set a password to be required on exiting Hibernation, you must enter your Windows password before your work returns to the screen.